...

 Where Are Your Android Text Messages Hiding?

-If you’ve ever needed to back up, analyze or simply peek under the hood of your Android SMS stash, knowing where those conversations live on your device is the first step.
-In most Android builds, your entire messaging history sits in a single SQLite file—once you locate it, you can export, search or even secure it however you like.
+f you’ve ever needed to backup, scrutinize or simply take a look under the hood of your Android SMS cache, knowing where those conversations live on your phone is step one.
+On most Android versions, your entire message history is found in a single SQLite file—once you locate it, you can export, search or even encrypt it as you please.

 Table of Contents